 He goes on: "I love Bob Dylan.
 Who doesn't?
 He tapped into some kind of vein and it keeps on keeping on.
 There's nobody like him.
 He's unique, and just… way out cool."

 He could almost be talking about himself.
 Like Dylan, Lynch has acolytes of all ages, and certain music critics have even identified a "Lynchian" strain in recent pop, exemplified most prominently by Lana Del Rey, of whom he professes to be a fan.
-Another case in point is band du jour Bastille: they recently released a single named "Laura Palmer", after the teen victim at the heart of Twin Peaks, while the cover of their k debut album featured Lynch-like headlamps playing across a road at night.
+Band du jour Bastille recently released a single named "Laura Palmer", after the teen victim at the heart of Twin Peaks, while the cover of their debut album featured Lynch-like headlamps playing across a road at night.

 The esteem in which Lynch is held in the pop world is also evident in the hip vocal collaborators he has attracted, from Karen O of the Yeah Yeah Yeahs to Swedish singer Lykke Li, who appears on The Big Dream's spine-chilling bonus track, "I'm Waiting Here".